Low Hill: Today

 The centre of Low Hill is situated around Showell Circus.
 The Bushbury Arms public house was built during the 1930s and closed in 2013, but the building was retained and incorporated into a new housing development in 2015.
 Showell Circus is the first traffic island in the United Kingdom to be awarded Village green status.

 The western part of Low Hill is currently being redeveloped.
 In the late 2000s, over 90 houses around Fifth Avenue were demolished and a police base, NHS walk-in centre and multi-sport ball court were built in their place along with a new upmarket housing development, which extends also into ground vacant from the demolition of a disused factory.
 Low Hill is also within walking distance of the Wolverhampton Science Park, created in the late 1990s on the site of Wolverhampton Gas Works and Gorsebrook House.

 In 2010, 50 new affordable 'eco' homes were built at Showell Park.

 Low Hill is well known locally for the extravagant Christmas decorations, which can be seen on many houses in the area in the run up to Christmas every year.

-Low Hill is unfortunately often in the news for many of the wrong reasons, such as crime and youth gangs.
+Low Hill is often in the news for crime and youth gangs.
 It also has a high level of unemployment.
 In 2006 there was a Local Neighbourhood Partnership (LNP) covering Low Hill and neighbouring estates like the Scotlands to tackle the area's many problems and bring the community together more.
 The LNP closed down in 2016.